Tikkun olam: Sourced in Kabbalah

-Modern developments
+Sourced in Aleinu

 The original context of the Aleinu prayer, in the Rosh Hashanah liturgy, is accompanied by the hope that "all [people/creatures] will form a single union to do Your will with a whole heart".
 In many contexts this is interpreted to be a call to universalism and justice for all mankind – sentiments which are common throughout Jewish liturgy.

-For example, in the American Conservative movement's prayer book, Siddur Sim Shalom, "A Prayer for Our Country" elaborates on this passage: "May citizens of all races and creeds forge a common bond in true harmony to banish all hatred and bigotry" and "uniting all people in peace and freedom and helping them to fulfill the vision of your prophet: 'Nation shall not lift up sword against nation, neither shall they experience war anymore.
+For example, in the American Conservative movement's prayer book, Siddur Sim Shalom, "A Prayer for Our Country", elaborates on this passage: "May citizens of all races and creeds forge a common bond in true harmony to banish all hatred and bigotry" and "uniting all people in peace and freedom and helping them to fulfill the vision of your prophet: 'Nation shall not lift up sword against nation, neither shall they experience war anymore.
 Both lines express wholeheartedly the idea of universal equality, freedom, and peace for all.

-In the liberal movements of Judaism, most especially in the United States, this sentiment is especially embedded in the idea of acting compassionately for all people, as for example in the 1975 New Union prayer book, used by the movement for Reform Judaism Gates of Prayer, which includes the text "You [Lord] have taught us to uphold the falling, to heal the sick, to free the captive, to comfort all who suffer pain".
-These aspects of Judaism already have a traditional name however, gemilut chasadim, and some have criticized the tendency to emphasize social action as a kind of disregard for other aspects of Judaism traditionally connected to tikkun olam, like learning, prayer, repentance, and ritual commandments.
+In the liberal movements of Judaism, especially in the United States, this sentiment is embedded in the idea of acting compassionately for all people.
+For example, the 1975 New Union prayer book, used by the movement for Reform Judaism's Gates of Prayer, includes the text, "You [Lord] have taught us to uphold the falling, to heal the sick, to free the captive, to comfort all who suffer pain".
+These aspects of Judaism already have a traditional name however, gemilut chasadim, and some have criticized the emphasis on social action as disregard for other aspects of Judaism traditionally connected to tikkun olam, such as learning, prayer, repentance, and ritual commandments.